-We welcome Dr. Durba Mitra who joins the department as Assistant Professor in South Asian history.
+We welcome Dr. Yuko Miki, who joins the department as Assistant Professor of Iberian Atlantic History.

 Dr. Wolfgang P. Mueller: won a Marie Curie Senior Research Fellowship from the European Commission and the Gerda-Henkel Stiftung in Düsseldorf, Germany.
 It offers funding for two years of study (2013 and 2014) at the Leopold Wenger Institut für Rechtsgeschichte, University of Munich, Germany.